JonathanDeutsch/Freton/README.md

 Data format
 -----------
 Data can be loaded in the .TIF file format using the KAT module from movies collected using 1-2 cameras with 1-2 channel image splitting (vertical or horizontal).
 Movies can be loaded individually or using "batch mode" to pull multiple movies using the same parameters.
 You can also load binary files from data collected using avalanche photodiodes (APDs).
+Instructions are integrated into the GUI under the question mark icons.
+Once extracted traces are saved, press the "KAT" button to launch the module for manual and emperical filtering of the traces.

 Using smFRET.ai
 ---------------